-The draft financial statements were shared with us on 20 June 2018 which was earlier than the statutory deadline of 30 June 2018.
-The draft financial statements were prepared to a reasonable standard and were generally supported by comprehensive and timely working papers.
-The key matters arising from the audit of the financial statements were reported to members of the Audit and Governance Committee in my Audit of Financial Statements report on the 24 September 2018.
+We received the draft financial statements on 15 June 2018, two weeks earlier than the statutory deadline.
+Despite the shorter timescale, the draft financial statements were prepared to a good standard and were supported by comprehensive and timely working papers.
+The key matters arising from the audit of the financial statements were reported to members of the Corporate Governance Committee in my Audit of Financial Statements report on the 26 September 2018.

-On 28 September 2018, I issued an unqualified audit opinion on the financial statements confirming that they present a true and fair view of the Council's financial position and transactions.
-I also issued the certificate confirming that the audit of the accounts had been completed on the same day.
+On 28 September 2018, I issued an unqualified audit opinion on the Council's financial statements confirming that they present a true and fair view of the Council's financial position and transactions.
+I issued the certificate confirming that the audit of the accounts had been completed on the 28 September 2018.